Pleasant Street (Yarmouth, Maine): Architecture

 Shipbuilder Giles Loring lived at the 1840-built number 35.

 The original owner of number 44, which was built in 1860, was a ship captain.

 Daniel M. Stubbs built the circa-1859 number 50.
 It was purchased in 1864 by photographer Charles Gustavus Gooding.

 Several notable members of Yarmouth's seafaring past have lived in the brick number 51, which was built in 1831: mariner Enos Chandler, master shipwright Lyman Fessenden Walker and Giles Loring.

 William Gooding Jr. built number 68 around 1846.
 It remained in the family for 103 years.

 The cape at number 71 was built in 1750.

 Number 85's original owner, in 1848, was yeoman and shipbuilder Henry Hutchins.

 Shipbuilder William Gooding lived across the street at the 1843-constructed number 86.

 Number 97, built in 1846, is a well-preserved Greek Revival.
 Its door surround, entablatures at the windows, pilasters and cornice make it eligible for listing.

 Built in 1730, 112 Pleasant Street is believed to be one of the oldest homes in Yarmouth.

 The cape at number 125 is a well-preserved, high-style Greek Revival with details including an entry surround with a tablet and sidelights.
 It also has an attached barn.

 Penelope Seabury lived in the cape at number 135, which dates from 1830.

 The home at 166, at the inside of the curve down to Lafayette Street, is believed to have been built around 1844.
 Meanwhile, number 242, the final home on the right before Lafayette Street, was built in 1836.

+Today's 1 Main Street, at the First Falls, was originally located on Pleasant Street.